OlgaUtochka/FSDK_docs/doc/development/face_estimation.md

 ### DepthLivenessEstimator (recommended)

-To estimate liveness with a depth map, you should create the `DepthLivenessEstimator` object using `FacerecService::createDepthLivenessEstimator`.
+To estimate liveness with a depth map, you should create the `DepthLivenessEstimator` object using `FacerecService.createDepthLivenessEstimator`.

 The following configuration files are available:
   * *depth_liveness_estimator.xml* – the first implementation (not recommended; used only for backward compatibility);